Here are the BAM Jam 3 on 3 basketball rules.

 All high school and college players are encouraged to check with their coaches and/or athletic directors about participating in BAM Jam and the potential effects on their eligibility.
 The tournament directors are not responsible for determining a particular athlete’s eligibility under National Collegiate Athletic Association or applicable high school association rules.

-Teams will be divided into tournament brackets according to players’ ages, school grades, genders, heights, playing experience and competition level, in accordance with the information on each team entry form.
+Youth teams will select their own divisions based on age.
+Adult teams will select the level of competition.
 Tournament officials reserve the right to verify player entry form data.
 False information will be grounds for dismissal from the tournament.
 Each adult player is required to possess personal identification at all times during the tournament.

 Free Throw Shooting Distance

-The distance for two-point shooting is 16 feet for brackets consisting of teams whose players are entering grades 3 and 4; the distance will be 19 feet for all other brackets.
+The distance for three-point shots is 16 feet for the 9U and 10U divisions; the distance will be the standard high school distance for all other brackets.

 Stealing the Ball

 Players in all age categories may steal the ball when it is being passed.
-Brackets consisting of teams whose players are entering grades 3 and 4 will have a no-steal rule when players are either dribbling the ball or holding onto it.
-Stealing in those situations will be allowed in all other brackets.
+9U and 10U divisions will have a no-steal rule when players are either dribbling the ball or holding onto it.
+Stealing in those situations will be allowed in all other divisions.

 A technical foul will be called for unsportsmanlike acts such as taunting, baiting, or trash talk.
 Taunting and baiting can involve derogatory remarks or gestures that incite or insult a player.
 Trash talk involves a deeply personal, verbal attack directed toward any person involved in the event.
 In extreme cases, the player may also be suspended from play and a coach or fan removed from the court for the remainder of that game or for the rest of the tournament.
 The court monitor may also assess a technical foul if the monitor determines that the team is stalling in the interest of preserving a winning margin.